 2. Add the account in organization-structure.ts

 Open src/config/organization-structure.ts and add a new entry to the accounts map of the target OU.
-Each account key becomes the SSM parameter suffix and the TypeScript property name on orgVars, so keep it descriptive and PascalCase:
+Keep the account key descriptive and PascalCase.
+If you publish its ID (see below), the key becomes the stack output name and the TypeScript property name on orgVars:

 ProductionOU: {